vakhtangaA/url-shortener/README.md

 #### Lack of feature

 App can't handle to count how many visitors used shortened link.
-In the first week of challenge I had no time for working and due to this fact :)) ramaining time wasn't enough for me to implement this feature as well.
+In the first week of challenge I had no time for working and due to this fact :)) ramaining time wasn't enough for me to implement this feature, unfortunatly :(.

 #### Joke